Active vs. Passive Income: With Limited Time, Which Should You Focus On?

 18. I’m actually more interested in active income to supplement my disability check.
 Passive income won’t cut it, because after the first $20 I lose dollar for dollar what I get for a monthly income.

 Apparently I should look into freelance blogging or copy-writing and add some coaching services as well.
 Knowing this encourages me because I don’t need a self-supported blog (at least to begin with.)
-I can use an ordinary WordPress blogsite and buy a domain name for $1.50 a month.
+I can use an ordinary Wordpress blogsite and buy a domain name for $1.50 a month.

 Reply